dblock/kahneraja.github.io/_posts/2016-01-09-what-is-a-feedback-seeking-culture-and-how-do-we-get-there.md

 This takes a lot of modelling, leadership, safety and maturity.
 We must learn how to seek feedback.

 Maintaining a feedback seeking culture takes a lot of work.

-Where do you sit on this feedback seeking maturity model?